ddbj/www/_ddbj/flat-file-e.md

 <h4><a href="#ModificationDateA">The date of last release</a></h4>
 </div>

 The current publicized date is described.
 If the entry is updated and reopened to public site, this date will be changed.

 <div id="DefinitionB" markdown="1">
 <h3><a href="#DefinitionA">DEFINITION</a></h3>
 </div>

 The definition briefly describes the information of gene(s).
-"DEFINITION" is constructed by each of the three data banks in accordance with standard rules in principle.However, in the case of EST or GSS submission using Mass Submission System, DDBJ will sometimes ask submitters to construct "DEFINITION".
+"DEFINITION" is constructed by each of the three data banks in accordance with standard rules in principle.
+However, in the case of EST or GSS submission using Mass Submission System, DDBJ will sometimes ask submitters to construct "DEFINITION".

 [Sample]